t8js/store/README.md

 counterStore.syncOnce(); // Syncs once disregarding subsequent syncOnce() calls
 ```

-The way data gets saved to and restored from a browser storage entry (including filtering out certain data or otherwise rearranging the saved data) can be overridden by setting `options.serialize` and `options.deserialize` in `new PersistentStore(data, storageKey, options)`.
-By default, they are `JSON.stringify()` and `JSON.parse()`.
+The way data gets saved to and restored from a browser storage entry (including filtering out certain data or otherwise rearranging the saved data) can be redefined by setting `options.serialize` and `options.deserialize` in `new PersistentStore(data, storageKey, options)`.
+By default, these options act like `JSON.stringify()` and `JSON.parse()` respectively.

 <!-- docsgen-hide-start -->
 ## Related